tenser-pit/nodevm/README.md

-## Flowise Node Sandbox
+## OSMI AI Node Sandbox
-This is a fork of original [vm2](https://github.com/patriksimek/vm2) repo.
-Modifications have been made to resolve CVE.
+This is a fork of original [vm2](https://github.com/patriksimek/vm2) repo, maintained by OSMI AI.
+Modifications have been made to resolve CVE vulnerabilities and enhance security.

 vm2 is a sandbox that can run untrusted code with whitelisted Node's built-in modules.